wmgeolab/gbDocs/docs/docs/10-workflow-overview/end-to-end-pipeline.md

 ### Project the shapefile
 - Start here if you have digitized your file.

-   - Start here if you have digitized your file.

    *(Start here if you have digitized your boundary instead of downloading an existing shapefile.)*

 A map projection is the way in which a boundary is represented on a sphere.
 Different types of projections have different strengths and weaknesses in terms of portraying a boundary accurately (all have some sort of distortion; it’s impossible to represent the spherical earth on a 2D surface without distortion).